-Starting in version 1.5.01, when an asset stops functioning in the field, you can replace the asset in the system by using the Swap Asset action on your mobile device.
+When an asset stops functioning in the field, you can replace the asset in the system by using the Swap Asset action on your mobile device.

 You can use a mobile device to relate broken assets with incidents, change requests, or other ticket types.
 You could also open the profiles for the broken and replacement assets and update the status, location, and relationships for each asset individually.

 You can open the profile of a broken asset on a mobile device, choose Swap Asset from the menu, and then scan (or search for) the replacement asset.
 When the swap is complete, the broken asset is taken out of service (the status is set to Down).
 Depending on the options you select, the broken asset's people and group relationships, status, and location are also transferred to the replacement asset.
 A record of the swap is added to the Activity notes for each asset for tracking purposes.

 The swap action updates people and group relationships, but does not update relationships with other assets.
 For example, the swap does not physically transfer software instances or reconcile CMDB data.
 For assets with installed software, you must follow the processes in your organization to remove the software from the broken asset and update any software CI relationships in BMC CMDB.

 Before you begin